Our research is editorially independent but we

 Colorado is internationally renowned for its picturesque towns, but it’s the state’s mountain towns that are really picture-perfect in winter.
 Whether you’re looking for a spectacular place to glide down powdery slopes, hike or bike trails, search for treasure or just revel in the scenery, there is sure to be a town on this list that will fit the bill.

-Durango is an ideal destination for multi-sport adventurers who want to be in heart of it all.
+Durango is an ideal destination for adventurers who want to be in the heart of it all.
 The Animas River winds right through town and is known for some of the best rafting and kayaking in the state.
 Just uphill, you can be in the Rockies, hiking, skiing or even ice climbing in out-of-this-world alpine terrain.
 In the lowlands, visitors can enjoy year-round access to mountain biking with more than 1,000 miles of trails around Durango alone, as well as slot canyons and Anasazi ruins.
 In town, Main Street offers lots of Wild West charm along with modern amenities.
-You’ll even have the opportunity to hop aboard an historic steam train, the Durango & Silverton Narrow Gauge Railroad.
+You’ll even have the opportunity to hop aboard a historic steam train, the Durango & Silverton Narrow Gauge Railroad.
 This narrow-gauge train was built specifically to handle narrow mountain routes, and the journey between Durango and Silverton is one of the most breathtaking in the country.

 Estes Park sits on the eastern edge of Rocky Mountain National Park, offering some of the most amazing mountain scenery in the entire nation.
 In town, you’ll find a number of art galleries, shops and eateries as well as a Family Amusement Park where kids and the kid-at-heart can ride a big slide, drive go-karts, play miniature golf or even bungee jump.
 Just minutes away in the national park, visitors can access miles and miles of hiking trails that wind through lush valleys and the edge of winding streams and waterfalls while providing views of craggy mountain peaks that tower over 14,000 feet into the sky.
 Estes Park is also home to the Stanley Hotel, a historic landmark for which author Stephen King based his novel, “The Shining.”
 Parts of the TV miniseries version of “The Shining” were also filmed here.